ironwheel/nextjs-dharma-connect/apps/student-manager/README.md

 ## Authentication

-The access-manager uses the same authentication system as other apps in the monorepo, requiring a valid PID and hash for access.
+The student-manager uses the same authentication system as other apps in the monorepo, requiring a valid PID and hash for access.